Cassie07/PathOmics/README.md

 * "coadread_tcga_pan_can_atlas_2018" in `bash_main.py` and `bash_main_read.py` is the downloaded folder, please download it before you run the code.
 3. Split WSIs into patches and only keep the foreground patches.
 4. Extract patch features via pretrained models (e.g., ImageNet-pretrained ResNet101).
-[For more details about extracting feature, please check the code in split_tiles_utils/helper.py]
+[For more details about extracting feature, please check https://github.com/Cassie07/PathOmics/issues/1 and the code in split_tiles_utils/helper.py]
 5. Save patch features as .npz files.
 (For each slide, we generate one .npz file to save patch features).
 ```